AndrewHulme/CV/README.md

 ## <a name="soft-skills">Soft Skills</a>

+#### Team Player

+- Involved in a myriad of team projects of varied sizes through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies.
+- Was the Ramboll Continuing Professional Development (CPD) Champion, and organised over 20 CPDs for external companies to provide talks to the firm.
+This gave value to the team by improving our Engineering knowledge, awarding points towards chartership and providing free food.
+Furthermore I implemented a system for future champions to use when organising CPDs.
+- Implemented a rotating leadership scheme and emotional check-ins in a Makers Academy group project when there was disparity between a few team members.
+As a result we worked more efficiently and together delivered a high quality project to the deadline.

 #### Communication
 - Presented the final project for my Engineering degree and the final project for Makers Academy, the latter can be seen here: [Presentation (4 minute mark)](https://lnkd.in/dk9HyWh)
 - As the University of Bristol Campus Consultant for Rolls Royce, Accenture and EDF Energy I promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
-This resulted in hundreds of students attending their events and workshops
+This resulted in hundreds of students attending their events and workshops.
-- At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge
+- At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge.

 #### Leadership

 - Interim lead mechanical engineer for a number of large scale Engineering projects at Ramboll.
-This involved attending design team meetings with the head Engineers/Architects, being the liaison for any Mechanical enquiries and report writing
+This involved attending design team meetings with the head Engineers/Architects, being the liaison for any Mechanical enquiries and report writing.
-- Managed work outsourced to Engineers in India for a large commerical office development at Ramboll
+- Managed work outsourced to Engineers in India for a large commerical office development at Ramboll.
-- Currently a mentor for a Makers student
+- Currently a mentor for a Makers student.
-- Responsible for supporting an intern at Ramboll
+- Responsible for supporting an intern at Ramboll.

-#### Team Player

-- Involved in a myriad of team projects of varied sizes through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies
-- Was the Ramboll Continuing Professional Development (CPD) Champion, and organised over 20 CPDs for external companies to provide talks to the firm.
-This gave value to the team by improving our Engineering knowledge, awarding points towards chartership and providing free food.
-Furthermore I implemented a system for future champions to use when organising CPDs
-- Implemented a rotating leadership scheme and emotional check-ins in a Makers Academy group project when there was disparity between a few team members.
-As a result we worked more efficiently and together delivered a high quality project on to the deadline